OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 1. In Visual Studio with the sample Office Add-in open in **Solution Explorer**, expand the solution so that both projects show.

-2. Expand the Office Add-in project (for example WordWebAddIn), right-click the manifest folder, and then choose **Open**.
+2. Expand the Office Add-in project (for example WordWebAddIn), right-click (or select and hold) the manifest folder, and then choose **Open**.
 The add-in XML manifest file opens.

 3. In the XML manifest file, find and replace all instances of "~remoteAppUrl" with the root URL of the add-in web app on Azure.
 This is the URL that you copied earlier after you published the add-in web app to Azure (for example: `https://YourDomain.azurewebsites.net`).